ks0n/goOSe/README.md

-# goose
+# goOSe

-Goose is a minimal Kernel written in Rust.
+goOSe is a minimal Kernel written in Rust.
 The aim of this project is to end up with a functional, albeit simple kernel.

 # Design

-Goose is focused on modularity.
+goOSe is focused on modularity.
 Each feature should be a submodule in the `src` directory, or its own crate.

 # Cargo dependencies